Distributed Architecture

 Hardware Panels

 The physical SKAARHOJ panels with their buttons, displays, encoders, and faders.
 These communicate using the RawPanel protocol over TCP (default port 9923).
-On a Blue Pill product you will typically find the "hardware-manager" application, that is responsible for this.
-On older "Unisketch" Products there are "BluePill Mode" configurations available.
+On a Blue-Pill-Inside product you will typically find the "hardware-manager" application, that is responsible for this.
+On older "Unisketch" Products there are "BluePill Mode" configurations available on cores.skaarhoj.com

 The central brain that processes configurations, manages layers and behaviors, and routes actions between panels and devices.
 This is where your configurations live and execute.